Debt Consolidation vs. Debt Settlement

 - Either you or a credit counselor will negotiate with your creditors for you to be able to pay a lower amount than what you owe with debt settlement.
 This often comes in the form of a lump-sum payment.

 Debt consolidation is a method used to combine multiple debts into a single consolidation loan.
-This single loan rolls all of your prior debts into one monthly payment with one interest rate.
+When comparing debt settlement vs. debt consolidation, this single loan rolls all of your prior debts into one monthly payment with one interest rate.
 Financial intuitions like banks, credit unions, and online lenders offer consolidation loans.
 You will pay the institution consolidating your debt going forward.

 Consolidation can lead to a lower monthly payment or lower interest rate on your debt, and the loan can be unsecured or secured.

 Secured debt consolidation loans require the borrower to use at least one asset as collateral, like their home, car, retirement account, or insurance policy.
 For example, if you take out a home equity loan, your home would secure the debt consolidation secured loan.